oscarkuo/wcf-samples/CleanWsdlNS/README.md

 [assembly: ContractNamespace("http://oscarkuo.com/v1/hello", ClrNamespace = "CleanWsdlNS.ValueObjects")]
 ```

-Note that the `ClrNamespace` will need to match the namespace of your data contracts.
+Note that the `ClrNamespace` will need to match the CLR namespace of your data contracts.